secureworks/flowsynth/README.md

 +   tcp.flags.rst

 ##### Content Attribute #####
 The *content* attribute is used to specify the payload of a packet.
 Content attributes must be enclosed in double quotes.
-Special characters can be expressed in hex, like: *\x0d\x0a*.
-Anything prefaced with \x will be converted from hex to its ascii representation.
-These translation takes place during the render phase.
+UTF-8 is supported and arbitrary bytes can be expressed with the "\xHH" notation where "HH" is the hexidecimal representation of the byte.
+For example, a carriage return (ASCII 0x0D) followed by a line feed (ASCII 0x0A) can be defined like this: *\x0D\x0A*.
+This translation takes place during the render phase.

 Example: